cartheur/aiventure-eami/experiments/README.md

     d.
 03-alpha1-paint.png
     e.
 04-alpha1-compilation.png

-    Works brilliantly and very easy with the trs80gp application. ;-)
+    Works brilliantly and very easy with the trs80gp application.
+What is the process now, _exactly_?

 The next discussion is an extension of sophistication of the behavior of alpha-level intelligence.
 The code segments are much larger and share some of the earlier code as snippets.
 But I will skip this for now as the code is VERY long so in the interest of brevity, will move-on to beta intelligence.